Ashish-Gulab/Text-Convertor-With-Other-Criteria-App-in-React-JS/README.md

 1. This Project can convert the text from UpperCase to LowerCase or vise-versa.
 2. This Project can be used for copy the text, clear the text and remove the extra spaces.
-3. Also the feature of darl mode is enabled in this app.
+3. Also the feature of dark mode is enabled in this app.